nvtungIT/bnoti-expo-plugin/IOS_CREDENTIALS_EAS.md

 Create AdHoc (local development) and AppStore (production) provisioning profiles with both identifiers (four provisioning profiles total).
 Both provisioning profiles should use the same distribution certificate that is used by your app.
 Download the profiles.

 ### 4. Add the profiles to your `credentials.json` file:
-Use the same distribution certificate for the `OneSignalNotificationServiceExtension` as is used for your app (no need to create a new cert).
+Use the same distribution certificate for the `BituNotificationServiceExtension` as is used for your app (no need to create a new cert).

 We recommend creating a `certs` directory in your project with subdirectories for each build type (e.g: `certs/adhoc` & `certs/appstore`).
 Doing so, you can more easily switch which provisioning profiles get used at build time.